SBC-Utrecht/PyTom/README.md

 ## Versioning

-For the versions available, see the [tags on this repository](https://gschot@bitbucket.org/gschot/pytom/tags).
+For the versions available, see the [tags on this repository].

 ## Authors